 - joint swelling

-Initially, osteoarthritis is non-inflammatory and its onset is subtle and gradual, usually involving one or only a few joints.
+Usually, osteoarthritis onset is subtle and gradual, involving one or only a few joints.
 The joints most often affected are the:

-Risks of osteoarthritis increase with age.
-Other risk factors include joint injury, obesity, and repetitive use of the joint.
+The risk of developing osteoarthritis increases with age.
+Other risk factors include: joint injury, obesity, and repetitive use of the joint.

 - Osteoarthritis Screening Quiz